 Or maybe you just signed a contract and are waiting to get started on your book.
 This second scenario is not unusual, as most popular ghostwriters book clients months in advance, giving them time to wrap up their current projects.

-So here you are, playing the waiting game until you either find and hire a ghostwriter or until your ghostwriter is ready for your project.
+Either way, here you are, playing the waiting game.
 Being an author myself, I know how excited one can become about beginning a book project.
 In fact, I wouldn’t be surprised if you are tempted to get started immediately.

-I can understand your excitement, but let me warn you: if you head in the wrong direction, you could burn yourself out before you begin working with your ghost.
+I can understand your eagerness to begin, but let me warn you: if you head in the wrong direction, you could burn yourself out before you begin working with your ghost.

 If you take a moment to think about it—it doesn’t make any sense to prepare the content before you hire a ghostwriter or start working with her.
 It’s a bit like mopping all the floors before a house cleaner arrives or attempting to repair your car before taking it to the mechanic.

 Please don’t try to bang out the first draft on your own because you will likely feel crushed when you’re told it needs to be completely rewritten.
 Unless you’ve written professionally, you might not know how to structure the content of a book.
 There’s an art to putting together a book, and the process is different for each one.
 I’ve written over forty books.
 Not only am I familiar with the process of bringing an author’s vision to life, but I enjoy how each journey is unique.